bouncmpe/docs/content/tutorials/create_story.md

-# Content Creation for the Website
+# Story Creation for the Website

 To create an story that will be shown on our site you should follow these steps: